ambim/ambim.github.io/about.md

 														|
 														|
 														|
-         ...or reach out on social media links below    V
+         ...or reach out on social media links below